 Parikowaro means grassland sparrow and naawa means hill.
 Parikowaro-Naawa, grassland sparrow hill the village was named after the grandfather spirit of the bird which is now sitting as a rock approximately 1 and a half km north from the centre of the village.
-It was closed down by a shaman because it was a sensitive rock and that is why little sparrows are plentiful in that area, it is said that those are the grand children of that great spirit and signify its presence.
+It was closed down by a shaman because it was a sensitive rock and that is why there are little sparrows in plentiful in that area, it is said that the abundance of these birds signifies the grand children of that great spirit.

-Parikowaro-naawa is the first village heading south from Lethem, at a distance of about twenty (20) miles.
-It is located on the right bank of Sawariwau river and the main road passes through the centre of the village.
-It has both Wapichan and Macushi people.
-The children still speak Wapichan and Macushi,as well as English and some limited Portuguese.
-It was once a satellite community of the Potari Naawa village.
+Parikowaro-naawa is the first village in south central coming from Lethem.
+It is about twenty (20) miles away from Lethem south of it, with village centre N 3O O8’ 23’ W O59O 51’ O75’.
+It is located on the right bank of sawariwau river and the main road passes through its centre of the village.
+It is a mixed settlement of Wapichan and Macushi people.
+Some children speak Wapichan, Macushi, and some English.
+Some people also speak the portuguese language.
+It is south west of the known kanuku mountain point and was once a satellite community of Potarinau village.

-First settlers: The village has grown from only four (4) home steads many years ago.
+First settlers: only had four (4) home steads

-Olaph Daniels - first Councillor under Toshao Kinchin of Potari Naawa, recognized as the first leader.
+1. Olaph Daniels a first Councillor under Toshao Kinchin

 Our Village has a land title.
-However, our options for extending the village land title are very limited.
-This is because our title land is surrounded by other titles and private properties.
+However, our options for extending the village land title are very limited because our title is surrounded by other titles and properties.
 Currently we have an unresolved land dispute with a third party occupying a large part of our title with a fenced cattle ranch.
 This matter is the subject of formal talks with the Government of Guyana (Ongoing 2017).

-With forty-two houses and two hundred and thirteen (213) persons for 2017.
+With forty-two houses and two hundred thirteen persons for 2017.